 George was handcuffed and restrained and being completely cooperative when this all went down.
 The officer put his knee on George’s neck choking him for minutes on minutes while George screamed that he could not breathe.
 Bystanders begged for the police officer to take his knee off George’s neck, but the officer didn’t listen and continued to choke him.

-Nine days ago when I saw the whole thing play out on CNN “breaking news” I cried.
-Then I thought, where can I hide because they are killing men who look like me.
+Nine days ago when I saw the whole thing play out on CNN “breaking news” I teared up and remained stunned as the media showed his 9-minute long premeditated murder.

 We should not be upset about merchandise in Target or GUCCI; we should be upset about people being murdered by law enforcement because of the color of their skin.